klamma/ar-for-eu-book/_pages/chapters/engines.md

    It is also a good idea to make the script reset the camera's position to the origin.
    This way, when the application starts or the scene is loaded again, the view always starts there and the developer can account for this in the scene design.
    The script will also import some prefabs from the Mixed Reality Toolkit which are able to detect input gestures.
-   The gaze cursor which is a small ring in the centre of the user's vision, helps the user in focusing objects for interaction.
+   The gaze cursor which is a small ring in the centre of the user's vision helps the user in focusing objects for interaction.
-   In order to use this cursor in own appilcations, the prefab needs to be placed in the scene.
+   In order to use this cursor in own applications, the prefab needs to be placed in the scene.
    If you want to access the 3D scan of the environment, which is continuously created by the HoloLens, please check *Add the Spatial Mapping Prefab*.
    It places an empty GameObject in the scene with a Spatial Mapping Manager attached to it.
    During runtime, this manager will create and update the mesh of the 3D scanned environment in this scene.